-Example 2.1 The class of well-orderings with order-type at most $\omega_1$ with $\prec_K$ as initial segment is an AEC with $\aleph_1$ countable models.
-It is $\aleph_1$ -categorical and satisfies both amalgamation and joint embedding but is not $\omega$ -Galois stable [Kue08].
-And in fact there is no model of cardinality $\aleph_2$ .
+Example 2.1 The class of well-orderings with order-type at most ω_1 with \prec_K as initial segment is an AEC with \aleph_1 countable models.
+It is \aleph_1 -categorical and satisfies both amalgamation and joint embedding but is not ω -Galois stable [Kue08].
+And in fact there is no model of cardinality \aleph_2 .
 So this universe is neither wide nor deep.

 Let's clarify the specific meaning of the amalgamation property in this context.
+The arrows here denote morphisms in the abstract elementary class; various strengthening requiring certain maps to be inclusions are well-known.

-Definition 2.2 The class K satisfies the amalgamation property if for any situation with $A, M, N \in K$ :
+Definition 2.2 The class K satisfies the amalgamation property if for any situation with $A, M, N \in K$: